 Marisa Acoff and Paul Howard opened the city’s first vegan pizzeria, Plant Based Pizzeria.
 The carry-out-only eatery, located in Virginia-Highland, has quickly caught the attention of neighborhood residents as well as celebrities such as Jermaine Dupri and Keri Hilson.
-All pizzas are served on a spelt flour or gluten-free crust.
+All pizzas are served on a gluten-free crust.
 Among the specialties are the Hawaiian Pizza, Mexican Pizza, Alfredo Pizz, and pepperoni and sausages.
 In addition there are calzones, flatbreads and burgers.

 23. Viva La Vegan

 Located in a strip center in the West End, Viva La Vegan features some of the best vegan dishes in town.
 Among the favorites are Philly fried cauliflower, mock salmon burger, Reuben (using portobello mushrooms) and a vegan chili dog.
 The menu is categorized into soy, non-soy and raw items.